11.11.2017

 When I teach I try to have different activities available.
 I try to teach by storytelling or through conversation.
 The kids are more attentive and engaged.
 If I am reading from a text, I may do “popcorn” where we switch off or simply let some kids color while I read.
 Afterward, they usually have the option of copy work, crafts or some other hands-on activity.
 I may add a song or video (my kids enjoy BrainPop).
 I find they retain more information when they simply discuss it among themselves or retell it to my husband.

-Do you have a favorite family memory from homeschooling boys OR anything else you’d like to share about your journey?
+Do you have a favorite family memory from independent studying boys OR anything else you’d like to share about your journey?

 Elijah 16, Joshua 14, Jeremiah 12, Noah 11, Isaiah 9, Jonah 6, Gregory 5, Anthony 4, Ava 2